metasyn/memex/content/entries/travel/sf-pr-sf.md

-this is our play day! we can bike to point reyes station, pick up some supplies if needed and get coffee, and make our way up towards marshall. the plan is to pick up oysters and have a picnic near millerton point. after that, we can head back to the campground before it gets dark to make dinner.
+this is our play day! we can bike to point reyes station, pick up some supplies if needed and get coffee, and make our way up towards marshall. the plan is to pick up oysters and have a picnic near millerton point. another option is to hangout at the bear valley picnic area just south of point reyes station, near olema. after that, we can head back to the campground before it gets dark. on this day, if you want, you can also take a bit of the **cross marin trail** which connects to the campground.

 # day 3: Samuel P. Taylor -> SF